moby/moby/contrib/syntax/textmate/README.md

 ### Sublime Text

-Available for Sublime Text under [Package Control](https://sublime.wbond.net/packages/Dockerfile%20Syntax%20Highlighting).
+Available for Sublime Text under [package control](https://sublime.wbond.net/packages/Dockerfile%20Syntax%20Highlighting).
 Search for *Dockerfile Syntax Highlighting*

 ### TextMate 2

-Copy the directory `Docker.tmbundle` (shown as a Package in OS X) to `~/Library/Application Support/TextMate/Managed/Bundles`
+You can install this bundle in TextMate by opening the preferences and going to the bundles tab.
+After installation it will be automatically updated for you.

-Enjoy.
+enjoy.